warthog9/tenstorrent.github.io/core/aibs/ack.md

 ## Installation

-If your Grayskull™ e150, Wormhole™ n150s, or Wormhole™ n300s AI Graph Processor card requires active cooling in your system (for example, in a desktop workstation), follow these steps to install the Active Cooling Kit.
+If your Grayskull™ e150, Wormhole™ n150s, or Wormhole™ n300s Tensix Processor card requires active cooling in your system (for example, in a desktop workstation), follow these steps to install the Active Cooling Kit.

 ### Step 1.
 Attach the Duct